ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7267/lorawan-network-server-guide.md

 - Basics Station needs TCP port `3001`.

 :::tip NOTE
-Instructions for opening the ports mentioned above are provided in the <a href="https://learn.rakwireless.com/hc/en-us/articles/26743884863767-How-To-Use-Amazon-Web-Services-with-LoRaWAN/#installing-chirpstack" target="_blank">installing ChirpStack on AWS</a> guide.
+Instructions for opening the ports mentioned above are provided in the [installing ChirpStack on AWS](https://learn.rakwireless.com/hc/en-us/articles/26743884863767-How-To-Use-Amazon-Web-Services-with-LoRaWAN/#installing-chirpstack) guide.
 :::

 ### Registering the Gateway